-This Privacy Statement may be amended or revised from time to time at Workday’s discretion.
+This Privacy Statement may be amended or revised from time to time at the discretion of Workday.
 Changes to this Privacy Statement will be posted on the Website and links to the Privacy Statement will indicate that the statement has been changed or updated.
-We encourage you to periodically review this Privacy Statement for any changes.
-For new users, changes or updates are effective upon posting.
-For existing users, changes or updates are effective 30 days after posting.
+If we propose to make any material changes, we will provide notice on this page prior to the change becoming effective.
+We encourage you to periodically review this Privacy Statement for the latest information on our privacy practices.

 How to contact us.

-If you have any questions about this Statement, or wish to exercise your rights, please contact the Privacy Team at firstname.lastname@example.org or by regular mail addressed to:
+If you have any questions about this Privacy Statement, or wish to exercise your rights, please submit your request through our Request Portal.
+You may also contact us at firstname.lastname@example.org or one of the mailing addresses below:

 6110 Stoneridge Mall Road